Questions? Contact AcademyHealth staff

 - The specific time commitment and travel schedule will be negotiated once Scholars are accepted into the Program.

 Selection of Candidates

-- We anticipate that two Scholars will be accepted into the program for academic year 2020.
+- We anticipate that up to two Scholars will be accepted into the program for academic year 2020.

 - Preference will be given to individuals with a background in economics for one of the available slots.